Decision Fatigue Can Rob Your Creativity

 - Meditate, do yoga, or something mindful each morning (or any time you’re feeling overwhelmed) to start your day and strengthen your good ole prefrontal cortex (aka the good decision factory).

-When it comes to your creative business (or writing career), here are some additional ways to help get your best decisions made before you begin to burn out later in the day.
+When it comes to your writing career, here are some additional ways to help get your best decisions made before you begin to burn out later in the day.

-- Set aside time to put together a real brand and marketing strategy once or twice per year.
+- Set aside time to put together (or revisit) your branding and marketing strategy once or twice per year.
 Knowing what you want to achieve, by when, with measurable tasks can then be then broken down and used as checklists, rather than having to remind yourself repeatedly what to do next, or decide on what the next promotion will be.

-- Take time to go deep and get a solid understanding of what you really want, what you want to be known for and what steps you may need to get there.
-I’ve found that a great deal of entrepreneurial decision fatigue develops when you’re not solid on what you really want to build.
+- Take time to go deep FIRST and get a solid understanding of what you really want, what you want to be known for and what steps you may need to get there.
+I’ve found that a great deal of decision fatigue develops when you’re not solid on what you really want to build.
+When that happens your subconscious desires (some of which can be self-sabotaging) take over.

-- Do the research and brainstorming it takes to really get to know your ideal cusomers/readers.
-Once you understand them on a deeper level, marketing, advertising, pricing, etc. decisions will become a lot simpler.
+- Do the research and brainstorming it takes to really get to know your Ideal Readers.
+Once you understand them on a deeper level, marketing, branding, pricing, etc. decisions will become a lot easier.
 Plus you won’t be tempted as much by the latest “miracle” marketing bullshit.

-- Keep a Creative Ideas folder on your computer/mobile device (or good old hard copy).
-Use software to organize all these files and ideas, using the likes of this document management software found on filecenterdms.com or equivalent options.
+- Keep a Creative Ideas folder on your computer or phone (or good old hard copy).
+Use software to organize all these files and ideas, using the likes of Google Drive, Notion, Evernote, or equivalent software.
 This way, when you get great ideas (that you can’t necessarily act on right now or you’ll distract yourself) you know they’ll be in a safe place, waiting for when you have more time.
 I have both a physical folder and digital for this.
-Plus I also use Evernote.
+Plus I also use Notion.